superseriousbusiness/gotosocial/CONTRIBUTING.md

 ## Financial Compensation

-Right now there's no structure in place for financial compensation for pull requests and code.
-This is simply because there's no money being made on the project apart from the very small weekly Liberapay donations.
+Right now, there's no structure in place for financial compensation for pull requests and code.
+This is simply because there's no money being made on the project, apart from the very small weekly Liberapay donations.

-If money starts coming in, I'll start looking at proper financial structures, but for now code is considered to be a donation in itself.
+If money starts coming in, I'll start looking at proper financial structures, but for now, code is considered to be a donation in itself.